 We have investments in our portfolio that contain a PIK interest provision.
 Any PIK interest is added to the principal balance of such investments and is recorded as income, if the portfolio company valuation indicates that such PIK interest is collectible.
-For the three months ended March 31, 2024 and 2023, the Company had \$75,014 and \$0 of PIK interest, respectively.
+For the three months ended March 31, 2025 and 2024, the Company had \$0 and \$75,014 of PIK interest, respectively.
+In order to qualify as a RIC, substantially all of this income must be paid out to stockholders in the form of dividends, even if we have not collected any cash.